 Given the combined challenges of a newly segmented service area and the leaking steel water mains, we initiated an extensive water system engineering analysis to identify the most cost-effective way to address these evolutions in our system.

-In 1961, as our customer base was approaching 5,000, and Lake Forest Park was incorporated as a city, a new organization called the Washington Association of Sewer and Water Districts (WASWD) was formed to organize, represent, and support the interest special purpose districts like us—something that we continue to be grateful for to this day!
+In 1961, as our customer base was approaching 5,000, and Lake Forest Park was incorporated as a city, two new water and wastewater associations were formed to support the growing numbers of special purpose utility districts in our state.
+Years later they would eventually merge and become the Washington Association of Sewer and Water Districts (WASWD)—an organization that educates, advocates, and supports special purpose districts like us—but more on that in a future chapter!